Lapstone, New South Wales: Population

-Public Transport
+Public transport

 Lapstone railway station is on the Blue Mountains Line of the NSW TrainLink interurban network.
 Lapstone can be accessed by road from the Great Western Highway/M4 Motorway by exiting at Governors Drive and Explorers Road from Glenbrook.
+The station was built by R&K McGraw Builders sub-contracting bricklayer Frank Davis of Lapstone.

-Lapstone Railway Station, was officially opened on 24 February 1964.
+Lapstone railway station was officially opened on 24 February 1964.
 The area is also serviced by buses.